-In fiscal 2022, the Company ascertained the natural disaster risks at 67 main external warehouse sites.
+The Company ascertained the natural disaster risks at 68 main external warehouse sites.
 This was determined based on the structure of the warehouse buildings and the site environments, using tools such as hazard maps issued by the national and local governments.
-Eight sites were determined to be at high risk, and onsite inspections were conducted to confirm the actual situations.
-Based on the results of the investigation, tangible and intangible mitigation measures were discussed with the warehouse operators and improvements are being made.
-Specifically, disaster prevention manuals were created based on flood risk information released by the Japan Meteorological Agency, while portable water dams were prepared and pallets were raised off of warehouse floors.
-In fiscal 2021 and 2022, Toray completed on-site inspections at 16 locations and discussed countermeasures.
-In fiscal 2023, further on-site inspections and discussions will be carried out to better mitigate risks.
+Some sites were determined to be at high risk, and on-site inspections were conducted.
+Based on the results of the investigation, mitigation measures were discussed with the warehouse operators and improvements are being made.
+Specifically, disaster prevention manuals were created based on flood risk information released by the Japan Meteorological Agency, while water gate barriers were prepared, the floor was leveled, and pallets were raised off of warehouse floors.